 Comprehensive Income (Loss).
 ASC 220, Comprehensive Income, establishes standards for reporting and display of comprehensive income and its components in financial statements.
 It requires that all items that are required to be recognized under accounting standards as components of comprehensive income be reported in the financial statement that is displayed with the same prominence as other financial statements.
-Our comprehensive income (loss) consists of both net income (loss) and foreign currency translation adjustments and it is presented in the accompanying consolidated statements of operations and comprehensive income (loss).
+Our comprehensive (loss) income consists of both net (loss) income and foreign currency translation adjustments and it is presented in the accompanying consolidated statements of operations and comprehensive (loss) income.

 Income (Loss) Per Share.
-We are required, in periods in which we have net income, to calculate basic income (loss) per share using the two-class method.
+We are required, in periods in which we have net income, to calculate basic income per share using the two-class method.
 The two-class method is required because our unvested restricted stock awards are considered participating securities as these securities have the right to receive dividends or dividend equivalents should we declare dividends on our common stock.
 Under the two-class method, during periods of net income, net income is first reduced for distributions declared on all classes of securities to arrive at undistributed earnings.
 The undistributed earnings are then allocated on a pro-rata basis between the common shareholders and participating securities holders.
 The weighted-average number of common shares and participating securities outstanding during the period is then used to calculate basic income per share.

 In periods in which we have a net loss, basic loss per share is calculated by dividing the loss attributable to common shareholders by the weighted-average number of common shares outstanding during the period.
-For the fiscal years ended September 30, 2012 and 2011, non-vested restricted stock awards of 0.2 million and 0.4 million, respectively, were excluded from the computation of basic loss per share since net losses were not allocated to these participating securities.
+For the fiscal year ended 2012, non-vested restricted stock awards of 0.2 million, were excluded from the computation of basic loss per share since net losses were not allocated to these participating securities.

 For diluted income (loss) per share, the denominator includes all outstanding common shares and all potential dilutive common shares to be issued.
-For the fiscal years ended September 30, 2013, 2012 and 2011, we excluded 2.4 million, 4.0 million and 3.3 million, respectively, of weighted average outstanding stock options, restricted stock awards, restricted stock units and warrants from the calculation of diluted net income (loss) per share because their effect would have been anti-dilutive.
+For the fiscal years ended September 30, 2014, 2013 and 2012, we excluded 1.9 million, 2.4 million and 4.0 million, respectively, of weighted average outstanding stock options, restricted stock awards, restricted stock units and warrants from the calculation of diluted net income (loss) per share because their effect would have been anti-dilutive.